SamuelDAlencar/blitz_test/README.md

  * Sequelize
  * Node.js

-# How to run and test the application 👨‍💻:
+# How to run and test the application:

  * Clone this rep: (SSH) `git clone git@github.com:SamuelDAlencar/ebyrt_test.git` in the terminal
  > This project runs using `docker`